mondora/handbook/README.md

 ### Our offices

-Our head office is located in Milan, Via Umberto Visconti di Modrone 33.
+Our head office is located in Milan, Via Uberto Visconti di Modrone 33.
 However, this is only for legal purposes and no one works here.
 Our main working office is in Berbenno di Valtellina, Via Europa 1250.
-Here we have one open space area with large desks, a separate meeting room and a fully equipped kitchen.
+Here we have a large open space area with plenty of tables, two small meeting rooms and - soon to come - a fully equipped kitchen too.

 We have a free seating policy, so every day when you arrive you can decide where to sit and work.
 There are “normal” desks, high desks, chairs, stools, gym balls and a couch to choose from.
 Take your pick!
-If you have a group call or a meeting, please use the meeting room so as not to disturb colleagues working on different projects from yours.
+If you have a group call or a meeting, please use the meeting rooms so as not to disturb colleagues working on different projects from yours.

-The kitchen is for everyone to use, so you can make your own lunch there if you want.
-In the cupboards and fridge you will find tea, coffee, crackers, fruit, beer, etc. These are for everyone, just take what you want when you want it.
+The kitchen will be for everyone to use, so you can make your own lunch there if you want.
+In the cupboards and fridge (that are already in place) you will find tea, coffee, crackers, fruit, beer, etc. These are for everyone, just take what you want when you want it.
 If you finish something, make sure you replace it!
 As we are a B Corporation (more about that later) we mostly consume organic food and drink from the local health store.
 We suggest to all new employees to follow this healthy example.
 Oh, and bring your own tea mug (although we have some for guests too).

 Being a B corp, we promote healthy and environmentally friendly commuting alternatives.
 Do you live relatively close to the office?
 Use our programme [[Cycle2Work!](https://bcalmbcorp.com/cycle2work-creating-benefit-for-the-community-d64cbd339993)] Do any of your colleagues live close to you?
 Ask about car-pooling opportunities!
 Not everyone can follow these guidelines, but if you have the possibility you will gain in health and contribute to making the planet a better place.